Skip to Content

 Now that the knots are completely and properly sealed, you’re ready to begin painting the door.
 Usually, two coats of paint are essential, and you may need to sand the first coat of paint again to remove any bumps or inconsistencies before layering the next coat.
 For a high-quality look, simply apply your finish topcoat and allow to dry.

-Kitchen interior industrial design with exposed shelves, alder cabinets, and dark gray floor The idea of choosing a flooring that would go best with alder cabinets is to mix complementing materials, not match them.
+The idea of choosing flooring that would go best with these cabinets is to mix complementing materials, not match them.
 Light stained alder cabinets pair well together with dark hardwood flooring, and vice versa.

-A combination of light, neutral, and cool colors, paired with a tone down warmth of the alder wood cabinetry, creates an open, light, and cheery atmosphere.
+A combination of light, neutral, and cool colors, paired with the toned down warmth of the alder wood cabinetry, creates an open, light, and cheery atmosphere.

 Visit our gallery featuring kitchen colors with brown cabinets for more related content.